jan-casas/vsc-compute-dash/README.md

 communicate within the same
 network.

+- **Grasshopper Project**: The main tool for creating the geometry and the logic of the building.
 - **Node.js Project**: Rhino Compute server, responsible for generating geometry data.
 - **Python Project**: Dash application that interacts with the Node.js project, providing a user